glurp/dsl-gtk/README.md

 Status
 ======

-NEW : 1.11.0  !!
-09-15-2014
+NEW : 1.12.0  !!
+09-30-2014

 - terminal on <Ctrl-Shift-h> on any widget of application
-- video is comeback ! (not tested on linux)
+- video is comeback: dependencies are difficult to install on linux gstreamer,clutter,clutter-gst,clutter-gtk
-- dependency added : gstreamer, clutter, clutter-gtk, clutter-gst
+- dependency deleted : gstreamer, clutter, clutter-gtk, clutter-gst

 TODO  :